isomerpages/pa-cdcnw-deprecated/_about-us/Vision And Mission.md

 A Caring and Healthy North West Community

 **Mission**
-Aggregator of Needs and Resources, Builder of Capability/Capacity in Partners, Connector of Communities
+(a) Aggregator of Needs and Resources
+(b) Builder of Capability/Capacity in Partners
+(c) Connector of Communities

 **Strategic Directions**
 1\.
 Strengthen Social Infrastructure